Back to Blog

 PEI (Polyetherimide), known by the trade name Ultem, occupies a unique position: it’s the only high-temperature plastic available in transparent grades, and it offers the highest heat deflection temperature of the three.

-Optical clarity Ultem 1000 (unfilled) offers amber transparency.
-For applications requiring high-temperature visibility—sight glasses, lighting components, medical devices—PEI is often the only option.
+Optical clarity sets PEI apart.
+Ultem 1000 (unfilled) offers amber transparency, and for applications requiring high-temperature visibility—sight glasses, lighting components, medical devices—PEI is often the only viable option.

-Stiffness retention at temperature PEI’s high glass transition temperature (419°F) means it maintains stiffness at temperatures where PPS softens significantly.
-For structural applications requiring rigidity at 300°F+, PEI excels.
+The material’s high glass transition temperature of 419°F means it maintains stiffness at temperatures where PPS softens significantly.
+For structural applications requiring rigidity at 300°F and above, PEI excels despite its lower maximum continuous service temperature.
+This apparent contradiction makes sense when you consider that different applications fail in different ways.

-Chemical sensitivity PEI’s weak point.
-It’s attacked by chlorinated solvents, ketones, and strong bases.
-Chemical resistance is notably inferior to PEEK and PPS.
+Chemical sensitivity is PEI’s weak point.
+It’s attacked by chlorinated solvents, ketones, and strong bases, making its chemical resistance notably inferior to PEEK and PPS.
+The 340°F continuous temperature limit is the lowest of the three, eliminating PEI from the highest-temperature applications.

 Typical Applications